 In the summer, kayaks and canoes are available for rent most weekends at the Alouette Lake Beach day area, and daily during the heart of the season.

-The place also has a large boat launch for folk with their own watercraft.
+The place also has a large boat launch for folks with their own watercraft.
 Overnight parking is allowed but it’s not recommended to leave boats in the water overnight due to theft.

 Other popular park activities include hiking, cycling, mountain climbing, fishing, camping and horseback riding.
 Alouette Lake is also popular for water-skiing and windsurfing.
-Dogs are permitted in most areas of Golden Ears on leash, but not at the beaches.
+Dogs are permitted in most areas of Golden Ears as long as they are on leash, but not at the beaches.

 If you arrive later in the afternoon, on an especially busy day you might find the park actually closed to late-comers due to overcapacity.
 It can be a very popular place!